 Parent Information Sessions

-Parents interested in admissions to Camp Aristotle at the Silver Spring Campus for Summer 2020 are invited to attend one of the following Open Houses to learn more about our program and camp.
+Parents interested in Camp Aristotle at the Silver Spring Campus for Summer 2020 are invited to attend an Open House to learn more about our program and camp.
 The information sessions are intended for parents/guardians only.
-2020 Camp Open House dates are as followed:

 If you are unable to attend one of the information sessions, please contact us to get information by phone or to schedule an appointment.